symfony/symfony-docs/service_container/factories.rst

 As you can see, ``DeliveryFactory`` doesn't specify the exact class of the object that will be created.

 Next, use settings similar to those in the sections above.
-These settings allow you to define a factory method for subclasses without explicitly extending the abstract class (i.e., without ``class DPD extends DeliveryFactory``)!
+These settings allow you to define a factory method for subclasses without explicitly extending the abstract class (i.e., without ``class DHL extends DeliveryFactory``)!

 .. configuration-block::